WeibelLab/VOLI-Visualization-Exploratory/README.md

 + ```AWS CLI``` is configured with credentials.

 ## Simple Deployment
+With Amazon Alexa and AWS Lambda, you can test the system by showing static figures on the Echo Show.

 ### 1. Deploy Alexa Skill:

 ### 2. Deploy AWS Lambda: